 Laura: And it’s an amazing thing to get to know two characters and also their love story, their connection, their availability to each other because the level of intimacy in what they shared was so profound and we have to consider how high the stakes are.
 I mean her life and her own story are at a very specific time in her life, but to enter the world that he is in and the horror of the world that he is in particular as an innocent man is so devastating that perhaps there’s nothing to lose but to be completely in your truth and therefore offer unconditional love to each other.

 Jack: Yeah the stakes are very high, aren’t they, for each other, drawing up area.
 You question how much a person would hold back and withhold at that.

 Erik: What do you hope the message of the movie is about capital punishment?

-Jack: Oh yeah just human error is a scary thing isn’t it, that the fact that people make mistakes whatever the rank, whatever the position, like you have to account for human error and thats whats frightening.
-Now that doesnt mean to say that if you were to ask me what to do, i think certain people deserve capital punishment for things they do, perhaps so.
-You know it’s a weird juxtaposition, but do i then entrust the system, the man-made system to exact correct justice everytime?
-No i don’t trust that, and therefore I don’t think anyone should be at the liberty of killing people.
+Jack: Oh yeah just human error is a scary thing isn’t it, that the fact that people make mistakes whatever the rank, whatever the position, like you, has to account for human error and that’s what’s frightening.
+Now that doesn’t mean to say that if you were to ask me what to do, I think certain people deserve capital punishment for things they do, perhaps so.
+You know it’s a weird juxtaposition, but do I then entrust the system, the man-made system to exact correct justice every time?
+No, I don’t trust that, and therefore I don’t think anyone should be at the liberty of killing people.